Linaro/lava/doc/v2/simple-admin.rst

 Files and directories in ``/etc/lava-dispatcher/``:

-* **lava-slave** - Each slave needs configuration to be able to locate the correct master using ZMQ.
-This involves a URL for a ZMQ socket on the master and optionally the location of the ZMQ certificates to support authentication and encryption of the ZMQ messages.
+* **lava-worker** - Each worker needs configuration to be able to locate the correct server using HTTP.

-  .. seealso:: :ref:`configuring_lava_slave`

-* **certificates.d/** - On a worker, this directory contains the master certificate for each worker.
-On a master, this directory contains a copy of the certificate for each worker which is allowed to connect to the master.

-  .. seealso:: :ref:`zmq_curve`

 lava-server
 -----------